 All You Need To Know About Prostate Cancer

-Prostate cancer is the second most common cancer among men but it can often be treated successfully.
+Prostate cancer is the second most common cancer among men but it is often treatable.
 Due to lack of awareness, men often tend to ignore their prostate problems.
 If you have prostate cancer or are close to someone who does, knowing what to expect can help you weather the storm.
 Here we tell you all about prostate cancer, including risk factors, symptoms, diagnosis and treatment.
 Read on!

-These following factors may increase a man’s risk of developing prostate cancer:
+These following factors may increase a man’s risk of developing cancer of the prostate gland:

 - Race: Research shows that African American men are approximately 70 % more likely to develop prostate cancer in their lifetime than Caucasian or Hispanic men.

 - Age: With age, the risk of developing prostate cancer increases.
-Research suggests 1 in 15 men in their 60s will be diagnosed with prostate cancer.
+Research suggests 1 in 15 men in their 60s will develop prostate cancer.

 - Family history: Men with close family relatives such as a father or brother, who has or had prostate cancer are twice as likely to develop the disease.

-- Diet: A diet high in saturated fat and preserved food has shown to increase the risk of prostate cancer.
+- Diet: A diet high in saturated fat and preserved food has shown to increase the risk.

-- Obesity: Obese people are at a higher risk of developing prostate cancer.
+- Obesity: Obese people are at a higher risk.

-- High testosterone levels: Men using testosterone therapy are at a higher risk of developing prostate cancer as an increase in testosterone stimulates the growth of the prostate gland.
+- High testosterone levels: Men using testosterone therapy are at a higher risk as an increase in testosterone stimulates the growth of the prostate gland.

 Prostate cancer may not cause signs or symptoms in its early stages but at an advanced stage they may cause signs and symptoms such as: